Western Campus Science & IT Addition

 Bordering the Commons, collaboration spaces invite students to observe and/or join the science exploration; walls acoustically attenuate sound by means of layered natural wood slats and fabric faced panels along with an acoustical ceiling system.
 Flexible seating for individuals and waterfall tables for small group cohort learning are both situated near whiteboard panels allowing for the ah-ha moments of scientific exploration.
 The Commons also host two interactive building energy dashboards which inform the user of multiple types of energy usage, the green factors reducing energy use and the buildings performance over its life cycle.

-The building’s predicted energy-use-intensity is expected to consume 70% less energy than similar buildings, meeting the AIA 2030 Commitment goal and is slated to achieve LEED Silver Certification.
+The building’s predicted energy-use-intensity is expected to consume 70% less energy than similar buildings, meeting the AIA 2030 Commitment goal and has achieved LEED Gold v3 BD+C.

 "Working with the architectural teams from both Ellenzweig and Weber Murphy Fox on the programming and design phases of the STEM Center has been one of the highlights of my career in higher education.
 I now get to come to work in the magnificent structure that has resulted out of that experience.
 Each work day I get to watch students enjoy, study and learn in the ideals spaces that the STEM Center provides for them."